hiroaki-yamamoto/mongoengine-goodjson/README.md

 ## Feature 3: Reference Limit

 Since version 1.0.0, the method to limit recursive depth is implemented.
-Currently, this supports only "depth-level" limit, however, limit circuit references by condition will be implemented in the future.
+~~Currently, this supports only "depth-level" limit, however, limit circuit references by condition will be implemented in the future.~~ Implemented callable recursion limit for `FollowReferenceField` since 1.1.0.

 By default, `to_json` serializes the document until the cursor reaches 3rd level.
 To change the maximum depth level, change `max_depth` kwargs.